python/cpython/Doc/c-api/init.rst

 .. c:function:: int PyInterpreterState_SetRunningMain(PyInterpreterState *interp)

-   Indicate that current thread will be executing Python code against the ``__main__`` module of the given interpreter.
-This is meant for use in embedded applications or code that manages subinterpreters.
+   Indicate that the current thread will be running the "main" Python program (e.g. script) for the given interpreter.
+This typically means executing Python code against the ``__main__`` module of the interpreter, e.g. using :c:func:`PyRun_SimpleString`.

-   Calling this is appropriate right before running a script, e.g. using :c:func:`PyRun_SimpleString`.
+   Only one thread may be "main" at a time for each interpreter.
+   Thus, this should not be called in subthreads created by the program.

-   If the interpreter is already running then this will raise :exc:`RuntimeError`.

-   This must be called in the thread where that will happen.
+   If the interpreter is already marked as running then this function will raise :exc:`RuntimeError` (even if in the same thread where it was called earlier).

+   Every call to this function must have a corresponding call to :c:func:`PyInterpreterState_UnsetRunningMain`.
+The pairs of calls may happen any number of times.

+   Subthreads from a previous "main" execution may still be running when this is called.
+Likewise, the interpreter is not required to be in a pristine condition and may still hold state and objects from an earlier "main".

+   Calling this function is is not required before running Python code or otherwise interacting with the runtime.

    The caller must hold the GIL.

-Every call must have a corresponding call to :c:func:`PyInterpreterState_UnsetRunningMain`.
+   This function is intended for use in embedded applications or by extension modules that manage subinterpreters.

    .. versionadded:: 3.13

 .. c:function:: void PyInterpreterState_UnsetRunningMain(PyInterpreterState *interp)

-   Indicate that the current thread is done running code in the interpreter's ``__main__`` module.
+   Indicate that the current thread is done running the "main" Python program for the given interpreter.
 This is the companion to :c:func:`PyInterpreterState_SetRunningMain`.

+   Subthreads created by the program may still be running when this is called.
+Likewise, the interpreter's state is neither reset nor required to be reset.

+   The caller must hold the GIL.

+   This function is intended for use in embedded applications or by extension modules that manage subinterpreters.

    .. versionadded:: 3.13

 .. c:function:: int PyInterpreterState_IsRunningMain(PyInterpreterState *interp)

-   Return true (nonzero) if the interpreter is currently running a script in its ``__main__`` module, false (zero) if not.
+   Return true (nonzero) if the interpreter is currently running a "main" Python program in one of its threads, false (zero) if not.
    See :c:func:`PyInterpreterState_SetRunningMain`.

+   The caller must hold the GIL.

+   This function will typically only be useful for embedded applications or extension modules that manage subinterpreters.
+For other cases this will always return true.

    .. versionadded:: 3.13